joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 Pulling all of these items together is the [FlightRunner](deadlink).
 The FlightRunner is responsible for using all of the modules to run the [Flight Loop](deadlink).
-The flight loops, which are [configured by the user](deadlink) determine what actions the FlightRunner will take.
+The flight loops, which are [configured by the user](deadlink), determine what actions the FlightRunner will take.
 The flight loop is the ``what to do, and when to do it`` of the FlightRunner.

 The basic actions of the FlightRunner are similar to the following:
 1. Read the configuration file, check last shutdown state, are you in the middle of the flight?
-2. Set up the DataModule
+2. Set up the DataModule.
-3. Set up all Extensions
+3. Set up all Extensions.
 4. Set up everything else that the user configured
 5. Decide which flight loop to start based off of the last shutdown state, and sensor data.